NovaGameDesign/AppsAndScripting/Assets/README.md

 	1. Inventory Page: players can select from the Quick Items to choose a new quick item.
 Only the four panes on the right currently work, in the future I'll add weapon and armor specific tabs.
 	2. Items page: players can look at their current items -- while in this page using the scroll wheel will cycle through the displayed items.
 	3. Stats Page: coming soon!
 	4. Settings Page: This page allows users to rebind keys, or change their current keybind layout which allows players to swap from keyboard to controller.
+Go to the menu and save game.

 Across the game there are a few key items the player can obtain, three guns and three heals.
 The three guns are the pistol, machinegune, and shotgun.
 Each has their own unique bullet firing pattern.
 The weapons can be equipped via the quick items panels in the inventory.
 Players can cycle through their currently selected quick item with the 1,2,3,4 key.